NoahHenrikKleinschmidt/eco_helper/README.md

 options:
+  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+                        The output basename.
+This will generate a <basename>.annotation.tsv and <basename>.expression.tsv file.
+By default, the input filenames are appended by '.drop' at the end.
-  -h, --help            show this help message and exit -s SAMPLES [SAMPLES ...], --samples SAMPLES [SAMPLES ...]
+  -s SAMPLES [SAMPLES ...], --samples SAMPLES [SAMPLES ...]
                         The samples whose entries to drop -c CELLTYPES [CELLTYPES ...], --celltypes CELLTYPES [CELLTYPES ...]
                         The cell-types whose entries to drop -i IDS [IDS ...], --ids IDS [IDS ...]
                         Specific entries to drop
-  -o OUTPUT, --output OUTPUT
-                        The output basename.
-This will generate a <basename>.annotation.tsv and <basename>.expression.tsv file.
-By default, the input filenames are appended by '.drop' at the end.
+  -scol SAMPLECOL, --samplecol SAMPLECOL
+                        The column containing the sample annotations.
+By default EcoTyper-friendly 'Sample' is assumed.
+  -ccol CELLTYPECOL, --celltypecol CELLTYPECOL
+                        The column containing the cell-type annotations.
+By default EcoTyper-friendly 'CellType' is assumed.
+  -icol IDCOL, --idcol IDCOL
+                        The column containing the entry identifiers.
+By default EcoTyper-friendly 'ID' is assumed.
 ```